Flood-damaged Death Valley to reopen popular sites to public – KION546

 Locations that will reopen include the Furnace Creek Visitor Center, Badwater Basin, Zabriskie Point, and Mesquite Sand Dunes, according to the park’s Facebook page.

-Access to the park will be limited to State Route 190 and Panamint Valley Road.
+Access to the park will be limited to State Route 190 and to the Panamint Valley Road.

+Death Valley was hit on Aug.
+5 by historic downpours from monsoonal thunderstorms that caused millions of dollars in damage to roads and facilities.

+State Route 190 through the park was reopened at about 5 p.m.
+Friday, two weeks after it was shut down because of flash flooding that damaged miles of the road shoulder, the California Department of Transportation announced.

+Crews will continue to fill in sections that were washed away and drivers may experience some slowdowns and lane closures into the fall to allow for repairs, Caltrans said.

-Visitors were warned to plan ahead and not rely on GPS because all other paved roads will remain closed for repairs, and backcountry roads are still being assessed.
+Visitors were warned to plan ahead and not to rely on GPS devices because all other paved roads will remain closed for repairs and because backcountry roads are still being assessed.

-On Aug.
-5, Death Valley was hit by historic downpours from monsoonal thunderstorms that caused millions of dollars in damage to roads and facilities.

-Joshua Tree urged visitors to drive carefully and keep an eye out for desert tortoises because the water encourages them to emerge, and they can be mistaken for rocks on roadways.
+Joshua Tree park officials urged visitors to drive carefully and to keep an eye out for desert tortoises because the water encourages them to emerge and they can be mistaken for rocks on roads.

 The National Weather Service’s San Diego office said another surge of monsoonal moisture will increase the chance for mountain and desert thunderstorms through the weekend.
 Another surge is expected in the middle of next week.